Paul Maunder: Biography

 Since 2001, Maunder has lived in the small town of Blackball on the West Coast where he works with a community-based theatre group, Kiwi/Possum Productions.
 The group has mounted a series of plays written by Maunder on local issues: 1080 poison (Poison and Purity), the Pike River Mine disaster (Goodnight, Irene), race relations (The Cave Above the Pa), mine closures (The Judgement of Ben Alder), heritage (Ted, Poppy and World War Two), mental health (A Brief History of Madness), and the transition economy (The Measures Taken).
 These plays tour the Coast and usually further afield.
 Maunder is also curator of Mahi Tupuna, the Blackball Museum of Working Class History.
 Maunder completed a master's thesis at the University of Canterbury in 2007, with a thesis on Rachel Corrie, and received a doctorate in Theatre and Film Studies in 2010 from the same institution.
 His PhD thesis was titled The Rebellious Mirror, Community-based Theatre in Aotearoa.

-Maunder's recent publications include: Tornado and Other Stories Written Overtime (2009, Maitai River Press), Coal and the Coast: Reflections on the Pike River Disaster (2012, Canterbury University Press) and Rebellious Mirrors: Community-based Theatre in Aotearoa/New Zealand (2013, Canterbury University Press), West Coast Plays with an introduction by Carol Dauber), Te Puawai Co-operative Society, 2017 The Visit to Grandad (for children), Te Puawai (2018), Performer, a memoir (Te Puawai, 2021.
+Maunder's recent publications include: Tornado and Other Stories Written Overtime (2009, Maitai River Press); Coal and the Coast: Reflections on the Pike River Disaster (2012, Canterbury University Press; Rebellious Mirrors: Community-based Theatre in Aotearoa/New Zealand (2013, Canterbury University Press); The Visit to Grandad (for children), (2018, Te Puawai Co-operative Society); West Coast Plays with an introduction by Carol Dawber), (2019.
+Te Puawai Co-operative Society); Performer, a memoir, (2021,Te Puawai Co-operative Society), Solidarity, a Blackball novel (2023, Te Puawai Co-operative Society) and The Sculptor from Rūnanga, (2026, Te Puawai Co-operative Society).
 He has edited the Labour History Project Bulletin since 2019.

 In the 2023 New Year Honours, Maunder was appointed a Member of the New Zealand Order of Merit, for services to the arts and the community.